lispeak/core/README.md

 - Language morphology should have based on symmetries like in group theory
 - Language syntax should have structure based on S-expressions like in Lisp
 - Language should be compatible with any natural language (you can use words from your language inside of Lispeak sentences)
 - Language should sound well
+- Language should be able to be executable by computer interpreter like Lisp

 ## Alphabet